 Just because there will always be a better website out there doesn't mean you shouldn't get started.

 By the same token, there will always be someone who is better than you, more knowledgeable, more skilled.
 The way to move forward is to accept it and stop comparing yourself to other people.
 The only person you should measure yourself against is you.

 It's tempting to look at industry leaders with huge Facebook and Twitter followings and wonder if there is any point in trying to compete with them.
 Getting to that level is going to take so much work.

 But That's Not The Way To Look At It

 Trying to compete with sites that are already well established and have a staff count is not the way forward.

-Instead focus on bringing your own authentic voice to the party and building up a small following of zealous fans of your site.
+Instead, focus on bringing your authentic voice to the party and building up a small following of ardent fans of your site.
 Find a niche that you can service and grow from there.